benjamin-korobkin/Warriors-of-Tanach/README.md

 A fast, competitive digital card game built around characters from Tanach, with a primary focus on Shoftim and Melachim.
 Inspired by games like *Marvel Snap*.

-Playable in-browser and downloadable (Windows, Mac, Android): https://korben12.itch.io/warriors-of-tanach
+Play online or download (Windows, Mac, Android): https://korben12.itch.io/warriors-of-tanach

+(The game is in active development.)

 ---